 On November 12th, the Centers for Medicare and Medicaid Services (CMS) updated its federal visitation guidance.
 This guidance requires LTC facilities to allow indoor visitation "at all times and for all residents…"

 The law makes it illegal for facilities to discriminate against LGBTQI and HIV+ residents in nearly all aspects of facility life.
-A few examples of illegal discrimination against LGBTQI and HIV+ residents simply because they fall into these groups include:
+Based on a resident's sexual orientation, gender identity, intersex status or HIV status, a facility cannot: